Want to hear more from us?

 This is because traditional early-stage hiring tools, like CVs or application forms, are fertile ground for our natural biases to come out.
 Everything, from our names to our schools to our work experience, can be interpreted in different ways by different people.
 But assessments like ours give employers a truly objective data point, based solely on how their natural strengths stack up to what you’re looking for.

-Assessments like ours have proven to help employers create more diverse, dynamic teams, by giving a fair shot to everyone – no matter their age, gender, ethnicity or background.
+Behavioural assessments like ours have proven to help employers create more diverse, dynamic teams, by giving a fair shot to everyone – no matter their age, gender, ethnicity or background.

 A better experience

-Question-based assessments can be stressful for candidates.
+A question-based behaviour assessment can be stressful for candidates.
 That’s because each question comes with all sorts of considerations, each firing simultaneously around a candidate’s brain.
 These include:

 • “What’s the answer they’re looking for?”